UMN-CMS/pMSSM_Studies/README.md

-For setting up a PYTHIA+Delphes pipeline to process SLHA files and simulate SUSY events in a collider
+This repository is for setting up a little framework that loads SLHA files into Pythia to generate SUSY particle production in a collider.
+The output from Pythia is passed to Delphes, which simulates these SUSY particles and their decays in an actual collider detector.
+Final output are ROOT files with the simulated events in simple TTree structure for processing.

 ## Setting up the Working Area

-Initial setup of the working area is done by running `setup_pmssm.sh`.
+Initial setup of the working area is done by simply running `setup_pmssm.sh`.
 This shell script downloads and compiles Delphes, Pythia, and HepMC.
-The current version of these three packages (specified in the setup script) are known to be compatible with one another.
+The current version of these three packages (as specified in the setup script at the time of this writing) are known to be compatible with one another.

-Provided in this repository is a small source file `pmssm.cc` to be compiled and used to run Pythia.
+Also provided in this repository is a small source file `pmssm.cc` to be compiled for and used to run Pythia.
-Running the setup script places this file in the `examples` directory of the Pythia folder and the `MakeFile` is edited to allow compilation of `pmssm.cc`.
+Running the setup script places this file in the `examples` directory of the Pythia folder and the `MakeFile` is automatically edited to allow compilation of `pmssm.cc`.

 ## Submitting Jobs to Condor

-The intent of this code is to be cluster-submission-focused and has some nuances for running on the Condor cluster at LPC.
+The intent of this code base is to be cluster-submission-focused and has some nuances for running on the Condor cluster at the LPC.
-However, this setup and workflow should be easily adaptable to the UMN-CMS Condor cluster with minimal changes
+However, this setup and workflow should be easily adaptable to the UMN-CMS Condor cluster with minimal changes.

 An example call to the main submission script (`submit.py`), which utilizes all the options would be:
 ```